We are opening soon...

 A recent, high-profile, American investigation found that several large Egyptian cotton manufacturers had been passing off textiles produced elsewhere in the world as Egyptian for years.
 Until the investigation began, several huge American brands simply had no idea where their cotton was really coming from.
 What this case demonstrates is that it is massively difficult to monitor and verify a supply chain that stretches around the world, and that thinking a product is superior doesn’t necessarily mean that it is.
 Identifying high quality cotton involves more than just knowing what country it was made in.

-beddable has you covered.
+bedable has you covered.

 When choosing the cotton of our products, first we look at is quality: how soft, thick and strong it feels.
 And it may surprise you to know that, Egyptian cotton isn’t always our first choice.
 High-quality Egyptian cotton is very scarce and that means that it is very expensive.
 When it comes to cost versus quality, there are certainly better options to choose.

-If you’re looking for top quality sheets at fair prices, beddable has got you covered.
+If you’re looking for top quality sheets at fair prices, bedable has got you covered.
 Hand picked for their quality and style, these are sheets you’ll be delighted to slip into, night after night.

 100% premium cotton bedding